x27/CFT/README.md

 #### Payment via Paypal (through an intermediary)

-Payment via Paypal currently not working

-~~Each license costs $40USD, a pair of licenses - $70USD.~~
+Each license costs $40USD, a pair of licenses - $70USD.

-~~To receive the Paypal payment address, please first write to me an email and I will give it to you.~~
+To receive the Paypal payment address, please first write to me an email and I will give it to you.

-~~In your e-mail, please specify the serial number of the scanner and which license(s) you want to buy.~~
+In your e-mail, please specify the serial number of the scanner and which license(s) you want to buy.

 ### Funds